gros-pataplouf/gros-pataplouf/README.md

 <br>
 * [Plant-Tracker App 🌿](https://github.com/gros-pataplouf/plant-tracker) .
 React.js, Django, TailwindCSS, JWT Authentication, PostgreSQL/PostGIS.
 Deployed to Railway.app with AWS S3 for image storage.
 * A multilingual 🌎 personal [Portfolio Website](https://github.com/gros-pataplouf/portfolio).
 Server-side rendering with Django, Django CMS, Django Rosetta and Django Parler for multi-lingual support and Tailwind CSS.
 Deployed to Railway.app.
-* Work in progress: [🐝 Spelling-Bee](https://github.com/gros-pataplouf/plant-tracker).
+* [🐝 Spelling-Bee](https://github.com/gros-pataplouf/spelling-bee).
 A multi-player version of the New York Time's online game featuring a Websocket (Django Channels).
-Currently developing the frontend in React.js / Type through TDD
+* [👩‍💻 Time-Git](https://github.com/gros-pataplouf/time-git).
+WORK IN PROGRESS.
+A bash script to GIT_COMMITTER_DATE and GIT_AUTHOR_DATE with ease.

 ## 💻 Tech Stack:
 ### So far, my focus has been on: